makerdao/community/governance/votes/Executive vote - June 28, 2023.md

 ---
-title: Template - [Executive Vote] Activate BlockTower Andromeda, Reduce GUSD PSM Debt Ceiling, and Other Actions - June 28, 2023
+title: Template - [Executive Vote] BlockTower Andromeda Updates, GUSD PSM Parameter Changes, and Other Actions - June 28, 2023
-summary: Activate BlockTower Andromeda; Reduce GUSD PSM Debt Ceiling; Aligned Delegate One-Off Compensation; Core Unit Vesting Transfers; Reimburse BlockTower Legal Expenses; Add Chainlink keeper network treasury address; Update on-chain Monetalis Clydesdale RWA Agreement.
+summary: BlockTower Andromeda Updates; Reduce GUSD PSM Debt Ceiling and Fee Out; Aligned Delegate One-Off Compensation; Core Unit Vesting Transfers; Reimburse BlockTower Legal Expenses; Add Chainlink keeper network treasury address; Update on-chain Monetalis Clydesdale RWA Agreement.
 date: 2023-06-28T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] Activate BlockTower Andromeda, Reduce GUSD PSM Debt Ceiling, and Other Actions - June 28, 2023
+# [Executive Proposal] BlockTower Andromeda Updates, GUSD PSM Parameter Changes, and Other Actions - June 28, 2023

-The Governance Facilitators and [Dewiz](https://dewiz.xyz/) have placed an executive proposal into the voting system.
+The Governance Facilitators, [Dewiz](https://dewiz.xyz/), and Sidestream have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.